Frozen Strawberry & Raspberry Cheesecake Mousse

 • Line a loaf pan with plastic wrap.
 Make sure the wrap is long enough to come up over the sides to wrap the entire pan.

 • Wash and hull the strawberries, then cut the berries into small dice.
-Wash and dry the raspberries.
-If they are large, cut them in half.
+Wash and dry the raspberries, cut them in half, or even smaller if they are large.

 • In a large bowl beat the softened cream cheese, sugar, and vanilla until smooth and creamy

-• In another bowl, beat the whipped cream until stiff peaks form.
+• In another bowl, beat the whipping cream until stiff peaks form.

-• Combine the whipped cream into the cheesecake mixture.
+• Add the whipped cream into the cheesecake mixture.
+Mix with whisk beater.

 • Gently fold in the chopped strawberries and the raspberries, just until combined